junxit/us-congress-bills-113/metadata.md

 - 2014-09-08 — Placed on the Union Calendar, Calendar No. 427.
 - 2014-09-08 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 113-576.
 - 2014-09-08 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 113-576.
+- 2014-09-09 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 555.